 Moreover, applicants should anticipate that applications that are determined to be nonresponsive to the scope of the solicitation, or that do not include the application elements that OVC has designated to be critical, will neither proceed to peer review nor receive further consideration.
-Under this solicitation, OVC has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, Budget Narrative, and resumes/curriculum vitae of key personnel, timeline of key activities, and letters of support from tribal communities.
+Under this solicitation, OVC has designated the following application elements as critical: Program Abstract, Program Narrative, Budget Detail Worksheet, and Budget Narrative.
 Applicants may combine the Budget Narrative and the Budget Detail Worksheet in one document.
 However, if an applicant submits only one budget document, it must contain both narrative and detail information.
 Please review the "Note on File Names and File Types" under How to Apply to be sure applications are submitted in permitted formats.